Risk-Aware Submodular Optimization for Multi-Robot Coordination

+We also prove that SGA runs in polynomial time (Theorem~\ref{thm:appro_bound_compu}) and the performance improves as the running time increases.

+\item We formulate an adaptive risk-aware submodular maximization problem for the online version (Problem~\ref{pro:replan}).
+We devise an event-triggered replanning strategy that replans by SGA only when certain conditions are reached.
+Particularly, we design the Adaptive Triggering Assignment (ATA) for the online mobility-on-demand application (Algorithm~\ref{alg:online_tri_assign_gen}) which triggers reassignment only at some specific time steps to avoid unnecessary assignments.

-We also prove that SGA runs in polynomial time (Theorem~\ref{thm:appro_bound_compu}) and the performance improves as the running time increases. \item \rev{We propose the Online Triggering Assignment (OTA) for the mobility-on-demand application (Algorithm~\ref{alg:online_tri_assign_gen}) which triggers SGA only when certain conditions are satisfied.} \item We demonstrate the utility of the proposed CVaR maximization problem through two case studies (Section~\ref{subsec:case_study}).
-We evaluate the performance of SGA \rev{and OTA} through simulations (Section~\ref{sec:simulation}). \end{itemize}
+\item We demonstrate the utility of the proposed CVaR maximization problem through two case studies (Section~\ref{subsec:case_study}).
+We evaluate the performance of SGA and ATA through simulations (Section~\ref{sec:simulation}). \end{itemize}